What Is Fear?

 Posted May 19, 2014

-I read that fear is an emotional response induced by a perceived threat, which causes a change in brain and organ function, as well as in behavior.
+I read that fear is an emotional response induced by a perceived threat that causes a change in brain and organ function, as well as in behavior.
 Fear can lead us to hide, to run away, or to freeze in our shoes.
 Fear may arise from a confrontation or from avoiding a threat, or it may come in the form of a discovery.

 When I was younger, fear came in the form of a scary movie, like The Shining or Nightmare on Elm Street.
-A little bit later, the fright was whether or not I would get picked in the neighborhood basketball game, and a little bit after that it was which girl I should ask to the school dance.
-After that, dread was dealt in the form of finding a job after college, and then consternation came about keeping that same job.
+A little bit later, the fright was whether or not I would get picked in the neighborhood basketball game.
+After that, it was which girl I should ask to the school dance.
+Later still, dread was dealt in the form of finding a job after college, and then consternation came about keeping that job.

-The day I found out what true fear genuinely feels like came later, at age 30.
-It didn’t come in the form of a movie, or a girl.
+The day I found out what true fear genuinely feels like came at age 30.
+It didn’t come in the form of a movie or a girl.
 It came in the form of being diagnosed with Stage IV cancer.
-It rushed into my life like a tsunami, reaping havoc and filling my mind with doubt and anxiety, my intellect with worry and unknown.
+It rushed into my life like a tsunami, wreaking havoc and filling my mind with doubt and anxiety.
 I was quite literally in fear of losing my life.

-Instead of ignoring the situation I found myself in, or denying its seriousness, I decided to address it head on.
+Instead of ignoring the situation or denying its seriousness, I decided to address it head-on.
 As the days and weeks passed after hearing that dreadful diagnosis, I let that fear keep simmering.
 I acknowledged it, and began to keep a journal.
-At first my diary served as a concession to panic, and slowly evolved into a way I would conquer it.
-I often look back on my journal during those early days, and it now serves me to give me strength and encouragement, and also to see the big picture.
-It enabled me me to track my progress as I worked towards conquering my fear.
+At first, my diary served as a concession to panic, and slowly evolved into a way I would conquer it.
+I often look back on my journal during those early days, and it now serves to give me strength and encouragement, and also to see the big picture.
+It enabled me to track my progress as I worked towards conquering my fear.

-After accepting and admitting my fear, I tried to chase negative thoughts from my mind to picture what it would be like to win this battle, with a big wide smile on my face.
-I set that as my big goal, but also focused on smaller concrete goals to help me get there.
-I made it a point to meditate every day when I woke up, thinking about peaceful settings such as the wind blowing through a forest, of healthy, green leaves on sturdy, deep rooted trees.
-I imagined that I was laying on the forest floor, watching the limbs sway back and forth as I breathed in healing air, and breathed out unneeded thoughts or feelings.
+After accepting and admitting my fear, I tried to chase negative thoughts from my mind to picture what it would be like to win this battle with a big smile on my face.
+I set that as my big goal, but I also focused on smaller concrete goals to help me get there.
+I made it a point to meditate every day when I woke up, thinking about peaceful settings such as the wind blowing through a forest, of healthy, green leaves on sturdy, deep-rooted trees.
+I imagined that I was laying on the forest floor, watching the limbs sway back and forth as I breathed in healing air and breathed out unnecessary thoughts or feelings.

-Sometimes through the darkest skies the brightest stars reveal themselves and shine.
-Although I never asked to be in this situation, being confronted by the darkest of fears, and accepting, confronting, and overcoming that fear enabled me to learn, grow, and be even more mortal.
+Sometimes through the darkest skies, the brightest stars reveal themselves.
+Although I never asked to be in this situation, being confronted by the darkest of fears and accepting, confronting, and overcoming that fear, enabled me to learn, grow, and be even more mortal.
 Feeling fear is human, but I assure you conquering it will make you feel empowered, courageous, and proud.